mvrl/Sat2Cap/README.md

 ## 🔮 Inference
 Once you have the trained model use the `generate_map_embedding.py` file under evaluations to generate Sat2Cap embeddings for all images of interest.
-Use `merge_embeddings.py` to add temporal input to the generated embeddings.
+Use `merge_embeddings.py` to add location and temporal input to the generated embeddings.
+Finally, the `get_similarity.py` file generates similarity values for a given prompt.
+These similarity values can then be used to create zero-shot maps.

 ## 📑 Citation